 - Strive to earn good grades.

 You need a C or better in the courses you want to count toward your major.
-If you earn a 3.0 GPA or higher and have completed six GWS courses or electives, you are eligible for membership in our honor society.
+If you earn a 3.0 GPA or higher and have completed six GWS credits or electives, you are eligible for membership in our honor society.

 - Substitutions are possible.